Estradiol: Gynecological cancers

 Estradiol has been tied to the development and progression of cancers such as breast cancer, ovarian cancer and endometrial cancer.
 Estradiol affects target tissues mainly by interacting with two nuclear receptors called estrogen receptor α (ERα) and estrogen receptor β (ERβ).
 One of the functions of these estrogen receptors is the modulation of gene expression.
 Once estradiol binds to the ERs, the receptor complexes then bind to specific DNA sequences, possibly causing damage to the DNA and an increase in cell division and DNA replication.
 Eukaryotic cells respond to damaged DNA by stimulating or impairing G1, S, or G2 phases of the cell cycle to initiate DNA repair.
 As a result, cellular transformation and cancer cell proliferation occurs.

 Cardiovascular system

 Estrogen affects certain blood vessels.
 Improvement in arterial blood flow has been demonstrated in coronary arteries.
 17-beta-estradiol (E2) is considered the most potent estrogen found in humans.
 E2 influences vascular function, apoptosis, and damage during cardiac ischemia and reperfusion.
 E2 can protect the heart and individual cardiac myocytes from injuries related to ischemia.
 After a heart attack or long periods of hypertension, E2 inhibits the adverse effects of pathologic remodeling of the heart.

 During pregnancy, high levels of estrogens, namely estradiol, increase coagulation and the risk of venous thromboembolism.

 Other functions

+Estradiol has been reported to exert a sex-specific protection from acute kidney injury in females.
+Hydroxlated metabolites (e.g., 2-hydroxyestradiol and 4-hydroxyestradiol) function as radical-trapping antioxidants (RTAs) and can prevent ferroptotic cell death in kidney tubules.
+Additionally, estrogen receptor-α (ESR1) supports an anti-ferroptotic hydropersulfide system and suppresses the transcription of pro-ferroptotic ether-lipid pathway proteins that are more prominent in male tubules.

-Estradiol has complex effects on the liver.
+Estradiol also has complex effects on the liver.
 It affects the production of multiple proteins, including lipoproteins, binding proteins, and proteins responsible for blood clotting.
 In high amounts, estradiol can lead to cholestasis, for instance cholestasis of pregnancy.

 Certain gynecological conditions are dependent on estrogen, such as endometriosis, leiomyomata uteri, and uterine bleeding.